 Summary.
 During the 1980 Rendlesham Forest UFO event, Sgt.
 James Penniston experienced a telepathic download of binary data when he came in contact with what appeared to be a strange craft.
 He was able later to write down the information in a notebook.
 This recently revealed data can be decoded to show an initial short phrase of ASCII encoded words, with the rest being uninterpretable.
 However, when the data is processed with an image decoding algorithm found in the 2010 Wilton Windmill crop formation, recognizable images are obtained.
-One image appears to correspond to a description of beings offered by Larry Warren who was present during the event in 1980.
+One image appears to be of a small animal.
 Another appears to show two people engaged in some activities.
 The algorithm also decoded recognizable images from both the Wilton Windmill and 2002 Crabwood crop formations.
 The pattern of events suggests that the images given to us over the years were intended to be seen only after 2010 when the decoding algorithm was specified.

 A well-known encounter with UFOs occurred during two or three nights just after Christmas, 1980, in southern England.
 Mysterious lights seen in Rendlesham Forest were investigated by personnel from the American military base at Bentwaters.
 A good description of the reported events may be found in Richard Dolan's book, UFOs & the National Security State, Vol II.
 Online sources that describe the case may be found here, here, and here.